 The Company's policy is to offer contracts of employment that attract, motivate and retain skilled employees who are incentivised to deliver the Company's strategy.
-The current service contracts were concluded with Dr Steels on 6 June 2016, with Mr Wilkins on 22 June 2018 and with Mr Holland 17 July 2022.
 These service contracts are terminable on notice of one year given by the Company and six months given by the Director.
 In the event of termination by the Company, the Company has the option of making a payment of liquidated damages equivalent to the value of 12 months' salary, or the balance of the period to the date of expiry if less, or of negotiating appropriate compensation reflecting the principle of mitigation.
-In the event of a change of control in the Company, if the Company terminates an Executive Director's contract within six months of the change of control, or if an Executive Director terminates the contract within six months of the change of control, the Company will be obliged to pay liquidated damages equivalent to the value of 12 months' salary.
+In the event of a change of control in the Company, if the Company terminates an Executive Director's contract within six months of the change of control, or if an Executive Company will be obliged to pay liquidated damages equivalent to the value of 12 months' salary.
 The purpose of the change of control clause, which is reviewed regularly, is that the contracts should provide reasonable and appropriate security to the director concerned and to the Company.